Rainier-MSFT/ID360Model/README.md

-# RouteTest - Azure Static Web App + Function App Testing Project
+# ID360Model - Azure Static Web App + Function App Testing Project

 This is a minimal test project designed to troubleshoot and verify routing behavior in Azure Static Web Apps with integrated Azure Functions.